pangmi/learntocode/Lesson02/README.md

     ```

 4. Homework:
-    - In our school's cookie sale, Kinston sold 320 cookies, Felix sold 275 and Clara sold 245.
+    - In our school's cookie sale, Kingston sold 320 cookies, Felix sold 275 and Clara sold 245.
 Write a program to print out the total number of cookies that they sold, and the average number of cookies that they sold.
 The expected result should be as below:
       ```
       The total cookies sold: 840
       The average cookies sold: 280